 Table, Seat Distance, and Service

 In indoor places, guests at every table must maintain a minimum of 1.5 meters distance at all times.
-They must remain seated where they are designated to sit while service is being provided.
+They must remain in their designated seat while service is being provided.
 Avoid joining or swapping seats to other groups or tables as a requirement for physical distancing.
 However, guests belonging to the same household do not need to physically distance.

 You should also provide prepare sanitizing bottles on every table as well as sanitizing stations throughout the venue.

-Great after-dinner entertainment in weddings happens on the dance floor where live music is fed by bands or DJ’s.
+Great after-dinner entertainment at weddings usually happens on the dance floor.
 When opting for live music, go for a soloist rather than groups as recommended by Health Guidelines.
 The soloist should also maintain a distance of 3 meters away from the guests while performing.

 During photo ops, everyone is required to adhere to the social distancing guidelines except those who belong to the same household.
-Forget the photo booth entertainment since it is not permitted due to the possibility of sharing props.
-Instead, hire a professional wedding photographer who is aware of current Covid rules and regulations.
+Forget the photo booth entertainment and instead, hire a professional wedding photographer who is aware of current Covid rules and regulations.

 COVID-Safe Weddings at Cedar Creek Estate

-Located at Mount Tamborine, Gold Coast, the estate boasts of three beautiful venues for your once in a lifetime milestone.
-Cedar Creek offers mindfully crafted wedding packages composed of complimentary inclusions, and add-ons that suit your budget for you to enjoy its picturesque setting, delightful food, and maximum entertainment – all just an hour from Brisbane.
+Located at Mount Tamborine, Gold Coast, the estate boasts three beautiful venues for your once in a lifetime milestone.
+Cedar Creek offers mindfully crafted wedding packages composed of complimentary inclusions and add-ons that suit your budget for you to enjoy the picturesque setting, delightful food, and maximum entertainment – all just an hour from Brisbane.